desruisseaux/GeoTools-archive/gt/README.txt

 management tool from the Apache group.
 You can obtain a copy of maven from:
 - http://maven.apache.org/download.html

-At the time of writing, the build process was known to work with the Maven 2.0.4 release.
+At the time of writing, the build process was known to work with the Maven 2.0.5 release.

-Once you have maven installed, you can perform a full build by moving to the geotools2 folder and typing:
+Once you have maven installed, you can perform a full build by moving to the geotools folder and typing:

 mvn install